PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 #### osc checkconstraints

-When you have a package that has special build constraints, you might be curious how many OBS workers are able to build it. `osc checkconstraints `does exactly that.
+When you have a package that has special build constraints, you might be curious how many OBS workers are able to build it. `osc checkconstraints` does exactly that.

 It can either print the list of matching workers

 ```
-# osc checkconstraints LibreOffice:Factory libreoffice openSUSE_Tumbleweed x86_64
+$ osc checkconstraints LibreOffice:Factory libreoffice openSUSE_Tumbleweed x86_64
 Worker
 ------
 x86_64:cloud137:1